NicosNicolaou16/SampleRoomDatabase/README.md

 [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) is used for asynchronous tasks. <br />
-[Kotlin KTX](https://developer.android.com/kotlin/ktx) is a collection of Kotlin extensions that offer more concise and expressive code for working with Android APIs and libraries.
+[Kotlin KTX](https://developer.android.com/kotlin/ktx) is a collection of Kotlin extensions that offer more concise and expressive code for working with Android APIs and libraries. <br />
 [Room Database](https://developer.android.com/training/data-storage/room) is responsible for saving the retrieved data from the remote server, querying data from the local database, and supporting offline functionality.  <br />